← Back

 Body (from Message Center)

-Updated February 20, 2026: We have updated the timeline.
+Updated April 21, 2026: We have updated the content.
 This feature will now be included as part of another update referenced in MC796790.
 Administrators will gain the ability to manage Microsoft 365 certified SaaS applications through org-wide settings for third-party apps.
 No changes will be applied to tenant-wide settings unless initiated by an administrator.
 Thank you for your patience.

 This feature will empower administrators to manage the availability of trusted Microsoft Teams apps based on rules, for enhanced security.
 Admins will be able to manage Microsoft 365 certified apps in the Teams admin center through a new control in Org-wide settings.
 You can further customize the availability of these apps based on permissions accessed and publisher names.
 The system automatically checks the Microsoft 365 certified apps that meet all the conditions you specify and makes those apps available.